hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 # Requirements for secure state management

-A system deploying S-HBS SHOULD fulfill certain requirements to allow securely handling the state.
+A system deploying Stateful HBS SHOULD fulfill certain requirements to allow securely handling the state.
 The system MUST ensure that no two signing operations can ever be issued from the same state.
 In addition, the generation of a signature and update of the state SHOULD appear to be an _atomic transaction_.
 This means